An improved Compton parameter map of thermal Sunyaev-Zeldovich effect from Planck PR4 data: PR4 thermal SZ -map characterization

 As we can see in Fig.~\ref{fig:tSZ_cl}, instrumental noise dominates the power at small angular scales (dashed lines), thus biasing the recovered thermal SZ power spectrum.
 After correcting for the noise bias using cross-power spectrum between half-ring $y$-maps (solid lines), there is still some remaining excess power at high multipoles in the reconstructed thermal SZ power spectrum which is associated mostly with residual CIB contamination in the $y$-maps, as also confirmed by the analysis on \textit{Planck} simulations in Fig.~\ref{fig:tSZ_cl_plk_sims} (see Appendix~\ref{app:sims}).
 In contrast, the excess power at low multipoles is due to residual Galactic foreground contamination at large angular scales.
-Clearly, the PR4 $y$-map power spectrum (solid black) shows much less power at low and high multipoles compared to the PR2 $y$-map power spectrum (solid red), which indicates lower residual foreground contamination in the PR4 NILC $y$-map (see Sect.~\ref{sec:residual_cib} for further discussion).
-The PR2 and PR4 $y$-map power spectra are more consistent at intermediate multipoles where the reconstructed thermal SZ signal dominates over the residual Galactic and extragalactic foreground contamination.
+Clearly, the PR4 $y$-map power spectrum (solid black) shows much less power at low and high multipoles compared to the PR2 $y$-map power spectrum (solid red), which indicates lower residual foreground contamination in the PR4 NILC $y$-map (see Section~\ref{sec:residual_cib} for further discussion).
+The PR2 and PR4 $y$-map power spectra are more consistent at intermediate multipoles ($\ell \sim 30$-$300$) where the reconstructed thermal SZ signal dominates over the residual Galactic and extragalactic foreground contamination.
+Around the same range of multipoles ($\ell \sim 50$-$300$), the reconstructed signal is also close to the PSM model of thermal SZ emission.
 While the PR4 $y$-map conclusively has significantly lower contamination from extragalactic foregrounds at small angular scales compared to the PR2 $y$-map, the difference in power seen at low multipoles is not statistically significant because of the large cosmic variance expected from the non-Gaussian SZ signal \citep{Cooray2001,Komatsu2002,Bolliet2018}.
-Further analysis of the residual contamination in the thermal SZ $y$-maps is done in Sect.~\ref{sec:residuals}.
+Further analysis of the residual contamination in the thermal SZ $y$-maps is done in Section~\ref{sec:residuals}.